bigdatabr/deirokay/CONTRIBUTING.md

-Use this script as your pre-commit hook (`.git/hooks/pre-commit`) to execute `flake8` (syntax checker) and `isort` ('import' order checker) automatically before all commits you make:
+Use this script as your pre-commit hook (`.git/hooks/pre-commit`) to execute `flake8` (syntax checker) and `isort` ('import' order checker) automatically before all commits you make.
+Make sure you make this file executable with `chmod +x .git/hooks/pre-commit`.

 ``` sh
 #!/bin/sh